kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

 - You buy bitcoin, then use the bitcoin to buy tether.
 - [Tether](https://tether.to/?__cf_chl_jschl_tk__=353ac175af32529c8a92bc392f6a83ba906a0fc8-1585642069-0-AYxII_WswTRtQwiOW0UMtQqwaZnvS2KHCMDqqB5M_zgyUtQRW9UjmLafMEW1666Gr5hs7o_MmejJDCUCzq0CPJWZ3ZEJpo_dbxY0No6Q8Le379uSvm01AAHHhBnDo7mGQs2vTqvoCAZEwnbnouG6rfHb6plGg5o6cJA0zSUY3kcGptnUA2kE2IFtoH5fWLFYxr-eJsn7LoHlWVc9I7Mwg8uUAe8kOvSNR9lV2FQ4CRzZojmcSAhNtw8jChWFW_lVD8aw0AZ86DTE6g4TwBXwIuQ) is a cryptocurrency whose value is equal to the value of USD.
 Hence **1 Tether = 1 USD** thus 100 USDT can be redeemed for 100 USD and so forth
 - When you want to cash out some USD to your local currency, you sell the equivalent tether/USDT to bitcoin, then sell the bitcoin back to your local currency.
-- Every country has independent traders who buy and sell bitcoin in exchange for local currency 24/7, so bitcoin -> local currency liquidity is guranteed
+- Every country has independent traders who buy and sell bitcoin in exchange for local currency 24/7, so bitcoin -> local currency liquidity is guaranteed

-## Comparison of bitcon backed USD wallet vs Forex vs Banks
+## Comparison of bitcoin backed USD wallet vs Forex vs Banks

 Three criteria are considered while comparing the best USD wallet: